RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 report_stats: false
 ```

 Delegation is what makes that split work.
-Two documents served from the apex domain tell federating servers and clients where the homeserver actually lives:
+Two documents served from the apex domain tell federating servers and clients where the homeserver is:

 `/.well-known/matrix/server`: